Randall and Hopkirk (Deceased): Broadcast

 The 26 episodes were broadcast in the UK between 26 September 1969 and 31 July 1971; ATV delayed their initial transmission of the last five episodes after 21 episodes had been transmitted.
-In the United States it was syndicated from 1974 to 1983 under the title My Partner the Ghost.
+In Canada it aired on CTV in April 1971, and in the United States it was syndicated from 1974 to 1983 under the title My Partner the Ghost.
 The series has been shown in 2020 in the UK on the Sony Channel, and again in 2022 on the channel Great!
 TV.
-As of January 2023, all episodes are available on ITV's free-to-air on-demand service ITVX, and Britbox Britbox.
+As of January 2023, all episodes are available on ITV's free-to-air on-demand service ITVX, and BritBox.

 Home media

 On October 2, 2017, the complete series of Randall And Hopkirk (Deceased) was released on Blu-ray in the UK by a company called Network.
 It was newly remastered to HD from the original 35mm element prints.
 Though listed as Region B, the discs are actually Region A/B/C or Region Free, meaning they will also play in American Blu-ray players.
 The episodes on the discs are listed in production order instead of the air date order.